-Child on Child Abuse and Bullying
+Peer-on-Peer Abuse and Bullying

-Child on Child abuse is behaviour by an individual or group, intending to physically, sexually, or emotionally hurt others.
+Peer-on-peer abuse is behaviour by an individual or group, intending to physically, sexually, or emotionally hurt others.

 All staff recognise that children are capable of abusing their peers including bullying (including online bullying) physical abuse, sexual abuse and sexual harassment, initiation/hazing type violence, and rituals.